Chaumes

-Chaumes (/ˈʃoʊm/; /fr/) is a cow's milk cheese from Saint-Antoine-de-Breuilh in the Périgord in south west France, made by traditional cheese-making processes.
+Chaumes (/ˈʃoʊm/; /fr/; Palhas) is a cow's milk cheese from Saint-Antoine-de-Breuilh in the Périgord in south west France, made by traditional cheese-making processes.
 Translated literally, "chaumes" is French for stubble.

 Based upon traditional Trappist-style cheeses, it is a rather popular cheese among modern French varieties, in particular with children.
 It is a soft pale cheese with a rich full-bodied flavour and smooth, creamy and quite rubbery texture.
 Its aroma comes from the soft rind, which has a bright tangerine-orange color.
 The rind appears after several washings of the crust, along with brushing with some ferments.

 Maturation of the Chaumes takes four weeks.
 It is used as a table cheese and also for grilling.
 It is also available in limited markets around France as a spreadable cream cheese, "Chaumes la Crème".